rjshvjy/puvi/.dev-index/packs/opening-balance.md

   - Shared with: batch-production, blending, masters-crud, material-writeoff, purchase, sku-production, unknown
   - Impact: Changes will cascade to these modules
 - **suppliers** (HIGH RISK)
-  - Shared with: purchase, system-config, unknown
+  - Shared with: purchase, sku-production, system-config, unknown
   - Impact: Changes will cascade to these modules

 ### Integration Points